Dvergar/Anette/README.md

 Callback function of type `Connection->Void` when data is received.
 You should then use `connection.input` to read the datas, input inherits from [`haxe.io.BytesInput`](http://api.haxe.org/haxe/io/BytesInput.html).

 example : `server.onData = function(connection:Connection) { connection.input.readString(11) };`

+**server.protocol**

+Property of type `Protocol`.

+There is two built-in protocols: `Prefixed` and `Line`

+Protocol used to pack & unpack datas.
+Note that if you're not using any predefined protocol you'll have to build your own with or without the anette API, otherwise data communication won't be reliable.

+* `Prefixed`: Each message is prepended with the length of the message via a short (16bits).
+* `Line`: Each message is separated by CR and/or LF bytes.

+example: `server.protocol = new Prefixed();`

 **server.timeout**